Yoga and running

-Are yoga and running opposite ends of the spectrum or much more similar than you’d think?
+Are they really at such opposite ends of the spectrum?
 By Ali Parker

 When we think of going for a run it’s often associated with cardiovascular fitness, weight loss, trying to train for a race or beat our own best time.
 Yoga on the other hand is often billed as being a gentler form of exercise, perhaps something that you would do if you can’t run for some reason.
 But are they really at such opposite ends of the spectrum?